alljoyn/extras-webdocs/docs/learn/index.md

 can be extended further in the future to support even more transports, bindings, and features.

-* Transports: Wi-Fi, Ethernet, Bluetooth LE
+* Transports: Wi-Fi, Ethernet, Serial, Power Line (PLC)
 * Bindings: C, C++, Obj-C, Java
 * Platforms: RTOS, Arduino, Linux, Android, iOS, Windows, Mac
-* Security: peer-to-peer encryption and authentication (PSK, ECDSA)
+* Security: peer-to-peer encryption (AES128) and authentication (PSK, ECDSA)

 ## Common language for Internet of Things

 In order to fully realize the vision of the Internet of Things, devices and apps need a common way to interact and speak to each other.
-At the AllSeen Alliance, we believe that common language is the AllJoyn framework: it serves as the glue to allow devices from different companies, running on different operating systems, written with different language bindings to all speak together, and just work.
+We believe that common language is the AllJoyn framework: it serves as the glue to allow devices from different companies, running on different operating systems, written with different language bindings to all speak together, and just work.

-The AllSeen Alliance, working with the open-source community, is defining and implementing common services and interfaces that solves a specific use case, such as [onboarding a new device for the first time][onboarding], [sending notifications][notifs], and [controlling a device][controlpanel].
+The AllSeen Alliance, working with the open-source community, is defining and implementing common services and [interfaces][interfaces] that solves a specific use case, such as [onboarding a new device for the first time][onboarding], [sending notifications][notifs], and [controlling a device][controlpanel].
 Developers can then take these services, integrate them into their products, and know that they are compatible with other devices and apps in the AllJoyn